Did you know that kiwi has almost three times the amount of vitamin C as oranges?

 Some people may be more sensitive to fiber than others.
 If you are someone who suffers from irritable bowel syndrome (IBS), you may need to be mindful of the amount of fiber you are consuming.

-You may consider consulting a registered dietitian for further advice on adding fibrous foods to your diet.
+You may consider consulting an expert nutritionist for further advice on adding fibrous foods to your diet.

 5) Good Source of Antioxidants